Active outdoorsmen today use various firearms, such as the bolt action rifle or shotgun, for their activities.

 However, the AR Rifle can have advantages over other guns, proving to be better than the traditional bolt action or shotgun rifle.

-Read on to find out the varied benefits of having, carrying, and using an AR Rifle over other types of rifles for the active outdoorsman.
+Read on to find out the varied benefits of having, carrying, and using an AR Rifle over other types of rifles for anyone who is active outdoors.

 About the AR Rifle